nexiality/documentation/commands/step/index.md

 ### Introduction
-This set of commands provides console-based prompt during execution for manual test steps.
+This set of commands provide console-based prompt during execution for manual test steps.
 Using a "step" command, user will be prompted to carry out an action manually and optionally provide feedback.
 This technique can be useful in the many areas: